fahs3/M524-HW2/README.md

 ## **README Purpose**
 The purpose of this readme is to indicate the required dependencies, how to copy the codebase, install all dependencies, and compile it, to allow future developers to contribute.

+## **Referenced Material**
+ChatGPT used to understand how to format a README.md using # and * for italicization, bolding, different header classes, and how to put code in a readme using `your code here`.
+Assignment Guidelines.pdf used to understand how to format the readme, v

 ## **Codebase Purpose**
 The purpose of this codebase is to create a simple executable program in python which prints a given statement, in this case, hello world, to the terminal and stays active there until termination by the user.